 - Is able to calculate derivatives, uses first and second order derivatives in the study of a function and its graph

-- Is able to determine the maximum and minimum, the largest and smallest value of the function on the segment
+- Is able to determine the maximum and minimum of the function on the segment

 - Is able to explore the function and build its graph

 - Is able to calculate the simplest indefinite and definite integrals

 - Is able to calculate partial derivatives of 1 and 2 orders, to investigate the function of 2 variables

 - MatricesMatrices.
 Special types of matrices: diagonal matrices, triangular matrix.
 Matrix operations: addition and multiplication of matrices by a scalar.
 Matrix transposition.
 Matrix multiplication.
 Properties of operations.
 Inverse matrix.

 - DeterminantsThe concept of the determinant of the "n-th" order.
 Calculation of determinants of the 2nd and 3rd order.
 Minors and cofactors of the matrix elements.
 Properties of determinants.
 The expansion of a matrix along a row (column).
 Simple matrix equations.